DexterInd/DI_Sensors/docs/source/quickstart.rst

 .. code-block:: bash

-   sudo sh -c "curl -kL dexterindustries.com/update_sensors | bash"
+   curl -kL dexterindustries.com/update_sensors | sudo bash

 Enter the command and follow the instructions given, if provided.
 This command can also be used for updating the package with the latest changes.